Should I accept the first offer of compensation for my medical negligence claim?

 And remember, offers can be withdrawn.
 If you reject an offer that was in fact perfectly reasonable, you might find it is taken off the table completely – leaving you in a very tricky situation.

 So, anyone who tells you that you should never accept the first offer or that there will always be three offers, is giving you poor advice.
-Every offer that is made needs to be individually considered by a specialist medical negligence solicitor who is experienced in valuing medical claims and the risks they bring, and who can guide you on the likely level of compensation available.
+Every offer that is made needs to be individually considered by a specialist medical negligence solicitor who is experienced in valuing medical negligence claims and the risks they bring, and who can guide you on the likely level of compensation available.

 Should medical negligence victims take the first offer?